I Found More Rocks on the Beach and Wondered

 Serpentinized is a process whereby rock (usually ultramafic as with peridotite) is changed, with the addition of water, heat and pressure into the crystal structure of the minerals found within the rock.
 Serpentinization of peridotite into serpentinite (the metamorphic equivalent) is a common example of this process.

 Diabase (Dolerite - Older Term) is a dark rock that may have light colored lath shaped (flat elongated) grains.
 Like basalt, rhyolite and gabbro, diabase is a Michigan volcanic rock, only less commonly found along the shoreline as a beach worn cobbler or boulder stone.

 It is equivalent to gabbro and basalt in composition, but between them in texture.
 The term “microgabbro” is sometimes used to refer to such rocks, but they cooled closer to earth's surface, hardening much faster, and therefore have far fewer visible crystals than gabbro.
 They are classed as a separate rock because of the peculiar lath shaped crystals of "plagioclase" lime-feldspar minerals (mostly labradorite) in a ground mass of the "pyroxene" mineral, augite.

 To review plagioclase minerals; any member of the series of abundant feldspar minerals usually occurring as light-colored, glassy, transparent to translucent, brittle crystals.

-To review pyroxene minerals; any of a large class of rock-forming silicate minerals, usually dark-colored, generally containing calcium, magnesium, and iron and typically occurring as prismatic crystals.
+To review pyroxene minerals; any member of a large class of rock-forming silicate minerals, usually dark-colored, generally containing calcium, magnesium, and iron and typically occurring as prismatic crystals.

 Diabase minerals of lesser importance are magnetite, olivine, ilmenite, hornblende, biotite, chlorite, etc.